The Troy, Hyperborea and Atlantis Connection

 Themes of Heroism and Hubris

 In Homer’s works, heroism plays a central role.
 Characters are often defined by their bravery, strength, and, sometimes, overconfidence.
 The gods frequently intervene in these epics, either supporting or hindering heroes based on divine justice or whims.
-The theme of excessive pride, known as hubris, leading to downfall is particularly prominent, serving as a moral lesson on the limitations of human ambition.
+The theme of excessive pride, known as hubris, leading to downfall, is particularly prominent, serving as a moral lesson on the limitations of human ambition.

-Divine Favor and Moral Order
+Divine Favour and Moral Order

 Literary and Cultural Influence